-VET courses allow students to gain both HSC or RoSA qualifications and a national qualification or a statement of attainment recognised throughout Australia as part of the Australian Qualification Framework (AQF).
+VET courses allow students to gain both HSC or RoSA qualifications and a national qualification or a statement of attainment as part of the Australian Qualification Framework (AQF).
 These qualifications are widely recognised by industry, employers and tertiary training providers and universities and will assist students to progress to various education and training sectors and employment.

-Public Schools NSW, Ultimo is accredited as a Registered Training Organisation (RTO 90072) to deliver and assess VET qualifications to secondary students.
+Public Schools NSW, RTOs is accredited to deliver and assess VET qualifications to secondary students.